Key Takeaways:

-Asking yourself where should I form my LLC?
-In the United States, there are fifty states to choose from when interested in forming a limited liability company, also known as an LLC.
+Asking yourself “Where should I form my LLC?”
+In the United States, there are fifty states to choose from when forming a limited liability company, also known as an LLC.

-While one might think that an individual's home state would be the best location, there are things you should consider due to each state having their own state laws.
+While one might think that an individual's home state would be the best location, there are things to consider because each state has its own laws.
 There are states such as Delaware, Nevada, and Wyoming, that are considered more LLC-friendly.
 The laws of each state will have a considerable impact on how you will operate as an LLC, as well as how corporations, limited partnerships, and other entities must operate within that state.
-In addition, the laws will determine issues regarding privacy, liability, and taxes based on the state of formation.
+In addition, the laws will determine issues regarding privacy, liability, and taxes depending on the state of formation.

 What Does it Mean to Forum Shop?

 Fortunately, in the United States, you have the freedom to “forum shop”.
-This means that as the owner, you get to decide where you will operate your business.
-You also get to decide the governing legal structure that provides the greatest benefits for your business and your personal situation.
+This means that, as the owner, you decide where to operate your business.
+You also choose the legal structure that provides the greatest benefits for your business and personal situation.

 Most business owners have found that whichever state you will be doing business in is ideally where business formation should take place.
 At times, your home state may be the best option, but for those residing in California or Colorado, tax policies may be reason enough to consider another state.